resources

 1. PROVIDER SHORTAGE SOLUTIONS

-• Expand medical education opportunities and providing targeted training in key health education programs in order to address Florida’s healthcare workforce shortage and growing population
+- Support expanding medical education and targeted training to address workforce shortages and population growth.

-• Eliminate the barrier to entry to the insurance market for independent practices and small businesses to improve access to care
+- Support removing barriers to the insurance market for independent practices and small businesses to improve access to care.

 2. INNOVATION AND TECHNOLOGY